ThatLukeDev/minimus/README.md

 I'm not quite sure what this is yet.

 ## Run
-To run in a VM, the command for qemu is contained within `run`.
+To run in a VM, the command for bochs is `bochs -q` followed by a `c` in the bochs terminal (for continue).
 Simply run `./run` in a bash shell with dependencies installed to run.

 ## Build